JMDKC/personal-site-gatsby/content/posts/2021-12-31-clean-cleaning.md

 ### Toilet cleaning

-The most brutal descaling job is in the toilet - and that’s where the big guns come out.
+The most brutal domestic descaling job is generally in the toilet - and that’s where the big guns come out.

 ![Toilet magic ingredients](/media/clean-cleaning-10.jpeg)

-As mentioned above, Nancy calls the concoction used for toilet cleaning ‘toilet magic’ in her book, but she’s since rebranded it to ‘pure magic’.
-This is both for a more generally appealing name, and also due to the fact that this more powerful potion has uses outside of the bathroom.
-She says you can use it on basically anything that the vinegar and water based all-purpose cleaner *hasn’t* worked on.
+As mentioned above, in *Clean and Green* Nancy calls the concoction she uses for toilet cleaning ‘toilet magic’.
+But she’s since rebranded it to ‘pure magic’.
+This is likely both due to the need for a more generally appealing name, but also because this powerful potion has uses outside of the u-bend.
+Nancy says you can use it on basically anything that the vinegar and water based all-purpose cleaner *hasn’t* worked on.

 To make it, mix:
 * 200g citric acid